yiisoft/app-console/README.md

 composer create-project yiisoft/app-console <your project>
 ```

+Remove line "/composer.lock" from `/.gitignore` file to keep `composer.lock` into your repository.

 ## General usage

 Console is available as `./yii` from the root directory of the application: